KonTheCat/archive/helping_the_ai/ai_instructions.md

 2. A Page has an associated image and textual information: the text extracted from the image, as well as metadata such as the date it was written, notes about it.
    a.
 Source ought to implement frontend and backend for uploading either one or many pages.
    b.
 In blob storage, the path to a given Page should be Source/Page.
+3. There are to be 2 different ways of interacting with the content - search, which should look for string match in Cosmos DB content, and chat, which will implement RAG, details to come later.

 Here are some technical details: